FascodeNet/alterlinux/docs/README.md

 |:-----:|:-----:|:-----:|
 | Most stable.
 Bug fixes may be delayed. | It is updated regularly.
 Relatively stable, with the latest features and fixes. | Always updated.
 There may be many issues left. |

+## If you want to give an opinion or impression
+If AlterLinux doesn't start, is hard to use, or has any software you want to install by default, feel free to post it to [issues](https://github.com/SereneTeam/alterlinux/issues).
+We are soliciting opinions from various users to make AlterLinux better.

 ###  Twitter　account

 #### Official